Current NFL rules do not allow coaches to challenge penalties.

 The NFL had a major officiating fiasco following yesterday’s pair of entertaining Championship games.
 Games that ended in controversy.

-Everyone who tuned in to watch the NFC Championship game between the Los Angeles Rams and New Orleans Saints know that the referees missed an embarrassing non-call penalty.
+Everyone who tuned in to watch the NFC Championship game between the Los Angeles Rams and New Orleans Saints knows that the referees missed an embarrassing non-call penalty.
 A penalty that would have put the Saints in a position to win the game rather than lose in overtime.

 As heartbreaking as the Saints loss was for the franchise and city, the referees are not the main issue.
 Yes, they blew a clear and obvious pass interference penalty that kept the Rams in the game.
 But the real issue here is the NFL, the current rules suck.